fslaborg/FSharp.Charting/examples/fsharpcharting.md

  * Combining charts using `Chart.Combine`, `Chart.Rows` and `Chart.Columns`
  * More details on LiveCharts and creating active data for live charts
  * Images for all charts in the samples
- * Setting the chat and axis titles
+ * Setting the chart and axis titles
  * Specifying labels
  * Specifying chart colors
  * Specifying more complex properties of charts